vippsas/feedapi-spec/SPEC.md

 Standard HTTP 401 and 403 response codes should be used.

+## Overall flow

+There is currently a *discovery call* and a *fetch call*.
+Consumers call the discovery command once, discover how many partitions should be consumed, and then launch one process per consumer issuing fetch commands.

 ## Partitions

 FeedAPI supports a dynamic number of partitions, and several partition